Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ## Start/Stop Informatics Gateway

-To start or stop Informatics Gateway, update the value of `DockerImagePrefix` in `appsettings.json` with the repository name of the Docker image:
+To start or stop the Informatics Gateway, update the value of `DockerImagePrefix` in `appsettings.json` with the repository name of the Docker image:

 ```json
 {